helium/HIP/0000-adjustment-of-dao-utility-a-score-to-remove-onboarding-fees.md

 - Voting Requirements: veHNT

 ## Summary
-This proposal suggests removing the DNP Device Activation Fee (AKA onboarding fee) from the DAO Utility Score.
+This proposal suggests removing the DNP Device Activation Fee (AKA onboarding fee) from the DAO Utility Score A factor.

 ## Motivation
-Currently, the A Score factors includes Active Device Count multiplied by the current onboarding fee for each device for that network.
-As written, this currently discourages networks from lowering their device onboarding fee to make it more affordable to add and onboard devices to the network, since lowering their onboarding fee will ultimately lower that SubDAO's A score.
-As currently written, lowering onboarding fees would result in lower daily HNT emissions to that SubDAOs Treasury.
-This also creates a higher barrier of entry for each network, which may discourage the purchase of new equipment.
-As being a network of networks, the Helium Community should encourage the expansion of its sub networks, and make it more affordable for others to join.
+Currently, the A factor in the DAO Utility Score equates to Active Device Count multiplied by the current onboarding fee for each device on that network to the fourth root.
+As currently written, this discourages SubDAO networks from lowering their device onboarding fee, as doing so would lower their A factor.
+As a result of a decreased A factor, the daily HNT emissions within that SubDAO would decrease.

+Further, High onboarding fees make it less affordable for deployers to onboard new devices to that SubDAO network, which creates a higher  barrier of entry.
+As being a network of networks, the Helium Community should encourage the expansion of its SubDAO networks, and make it more affordable for others to join.

 ## Detailed Explanation
 As implemented in HIP51, a DAO Utility Score is used to determine the daily emissions of HNT to each SubDAO treasury.
 The current equation for this calculation is noted below: